MLAI-Yonsei/CEVT/data/README.md

 # COVID-19 Time Series Infection Cluster Dataset

 ## Overview
-This dataset contains two real-world COVID-19 infection cluster datasets collected from distinct distributions, including social distancing policies (public health measures).
+This dataset comprises two real-world COVID-19 infection cluster datasets from distinct regional distributions, enriched with time-aligned public health intervention records (e.g., social distancing policies).
 The data was collected in collaboration with local governments, a medical university, and a hospital.
-These datasets are the first of their kind and provide unique opportunities to analyze the causal relationship between the spread of COVID-19 and public health measures.
+These are the **first datasets** to directly connect infection dynamics with region-level policy interventions, providing a unique opportunity for causal and temporal modeling in public health research.

-## Data Access
+## Access Policy
-This dataset is currently private and **_will be made available upon request for research and academic purposes._** Interested researchers may contact us through the information provided below.

-## Research Significance
-- First comprehensive dataset linking COVID-19 clusters with public health measures
-- Enables causal inference analysis between social distancing policies and infection spread
-- Supports research on the effectiveness of public health interventions
-- Facilitates the development of robust time-series models for medical contexts
+The dataset is currently **not publicly released** due to ongoing review and data-sharing regulations.
+However, **access may be granted upon request** for **non-commercial academic research** purposes, subject to ethical approval and a review of the research proposal.

+Researchers interested in using the dataset are invited to contact the authors via the email provided below.
+Priority will be given to proposals aligned with the study of causal inference, epidemiology, and public health interventions.

-*Note: This dataset is currently under review for publication.
-Access will be granted based on research merit and intended use.
-The dataset is particularly valuable for researchers working on causal inference in medical time series and public health policy evaluation.*
+> _Note: The dataset is part of a study currently under peer review.
+Data access requests will be considered based on research purpose and institutional affiliation._